What is a mezzanine flooring structure?

 Above Office, Free Standing Mezzanine Floor to provide more storage space above office.
-Free-standing mezzanine floors can create more office space above existing offices without impacted floor space below.
+Free-standing mezzanine floors placed above existing offices can create more office space without impacting floor space below.
 Constructing a floor above your current offices enables you to use the space above that would be otherwise wasted.

 Utilising existing floor space in the warehouse or commercial building to create a double level office space is a great way to make the most out of small areas that have high ceilings.
-It enables you to expand your office staff without needing to move to a new facility or spread your office staff over two or more separate locations
+It enables you to expand your office staff without needing to move to a new facility or spread your office staff over two or more separate locations.

-Using a floor to divide warehouse horizontally to double floor space can effectively increase your building’s capacity two-fold.
-Using a free-standing mezzanine to separate the warehouse horizontally is particularly advantageous in high-value real estate locations by maximising the use of space within your warehouse.
-Goods-lifts can be incorporated into the floor to improve goods handling efficiency.
+Using a mezzanine floor to divide a warehouse horizontally to create a double floor space can effectively increase your building’s capacity two-fold.
+When using the mezzanines horizontally to separate the warehouse, it can be particularly advantageous in high-value real estate locations by maximising the utilisation of space within your warehouse.
+Goods-lifts can also be incorporated into the floor to improve goods handling efficiency.

-Using a floor to create a cleanroom environment with storage above or below is a popular method, particularly in the electronics manufacturing and pharmaceuticals industry.
+Using a floor to create a cleanroom environment with storage above or below is a popular method, particularly in the electronics manufacturing and the pharmaceuticals industry.
 A second level floor structure supports the cleanroom walls below, using the height above to store bulky items.

-A mezzanine with a gantry crane below increases floor space and improve OH&S. The structural floor structure supports the gantry crane below and provides storage capacity above.
+A mezzanine floor with a gantry crane below increases floor space and improves the ability to uphold OH&S standards.
+The floor structure supports the gantry crane below and provides storage capacity above.
 The prominent beam members are used as sliding rails for the crane, as shown in the image below.
 The gantry cranes offer an instrumental means of lifting small to medium-sized objects, particularly useful in the manufacturing industry.